 Windows in your trailer are either slider or torque pane type.
-Slider windows may be opened by pulling out the latch knob--when the slider window is closed the latch will automatically lock into place.
-Torque windows may be opened and adjusted by turning the knob or crank located at the bottom corner of the window
+Slider windows may be locked by turning the lock knob.
+Torque windows may be opened and adjusted by turning the knob or crank located at the bottom corner of the window.